joshrouwhorst/qbp/README.md

 [![npm version](https://badge.fury.io/js/qbp.svg)](https://badge.fury.io/js/qbp)

 Have thousands of items you need to loop through performing asynchronous tasks such as database or server calls?
-Trying to find a way to easily limit the concurrent number of calls and keep them all straight?
+Trying to find a way to easily limit the number of simultaneous functions and keep them all straight?
 Wishing you had a tool to queue, batch, and process all these items?
 This package may be right for you!

 ## Contents